DenchiSoft/VTubeStudio/README.md

 The `"file"` field contains the expression/animation/model filename for hotkeys of type `TriggerAnimation`, `ChangeIdleAnimation`, `ToggleExpression` and `ChangeVTSModel`.
 For `ChangeBackground` hotkeys, this contains the background name without the file extension.
 For all other types, it contains an empty string.

 The `"description"` field contains a description of what the hotkey does.
 You can show this string on your plugin UI when you encounter a hotkey type that your plugin doesn't know, for example because the hotkey type was newly added to VTube Studio.

+The `keyCombination` field contains the keyboard (or mouse key) combination that will trigger they hotkey.
+See "[RestrictedRawkey.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/RestrictedRawKey.cs)" for all possible values.
+The `onScreenButtonID` field contains all on-screen button IDs that will trigger the hotkey.
+If the value is `-1`, no on-screen button has been set for this hotkey.

 All hotkey type strings can be found on the page [HotkeyActions.cs](https://github.com/DenchiSoft/VTubeStudio/blob/master/Files/HotkeyAction.cs).